Higher Lie characters and root enumeration in classical Weyl groups: Introduction

 Our main result is the following.

 \begin{theorem} For any integer $k$ and positive integer $n$, the $k$-th root enumerator in the classical Weyl group of type $D_n$ is a proper character. \end{theorem}

-In fact, we obtain an explicit expression of each root enumerator in $D_n$ as half the sum of restrictions (from $B_n$) of appropriate higher Lie characters of type $B$.
-On the way, we obtain an explicit expression of each root enumerator in $B_n$ as a sum of higher Lie characters.
-This is a new proof of the properness of root enumerators in $B_n$.
+Moreover, the root enumerators can be expressed as sums of higher Lie characters: Each root enumerator in $D_n$ is explicitly expressed as half the sum of restrictions (from $B_n$) of appropriate higher Lie characters of type $B$ (Theorem~\ref{t:Dn-higher}).
+We also obtain an explicit expression of each root enumerator in $B_n$ as a sum of higher Lie characters of type $B$ (Theorem~\ref{t:Bn-higher}).
+This gives a new proof of Scharf's result that root enumerators in $B_n$ are proper.

-Combining the above mentioned results of Scharf with Theorem~\ref{t:Dn-proper} we conclude the following.
+Combining Scharf's results with Theorem~\ref{t:Dn-proper}, we conclude the following.

 \begin{corollary} For any integer $k$, the $k$-th root enumerator in any classical Weyl group is a proper character. \end{corollary}